Visa policy of Canada: Visa exemption

-Electronic Travel Authorization Program
+Electronic Travel Authorization

 In December 2013, the Canadian government announced intention to introduce a system named Electronic Travel Authorization (eTA), similar to the U.S. Electronic System for Travel Authorization (ESTA), as part of an action plan to establish a common approach to screening visa-exempt foreign nationals.
 The Privacy Commissioner of Canada expressed concern over the plan.
 Travellers were able to apply as early as August 1, 2015 and the scheme went into full effect on 10 November 2016.

 Visitors can apply through the website of Immigration, Refugees and Citizenship Canada (IRCC) and are required to pay a cost recovery fee of CA$7.
 Visitors have to provide biographic details, passport and background information which includes additional citizenship, available funds, employment information and contact details.
 Applicants also have to answer questions about their health, immigration history and on any convictions they may have.
 Unlike a visa application, there are fewer questions in general and no question on their detailed travel plan.
 Following a risk assessment of the applicant, an eTA valid for multiple entries to Canada over a period of up to five years or until the passport's expiration date, whichever is shorter, should be issued.

-eTA required
+Visa-exempt citizens

-An eTA is mandatory for all visa-exempt nationals when arriving by air (except for U.S. citizens and permanent residents).
+An eTA is mandatory for all visa-exempt citizens when arriving by air (except for U.S. citizens and permanent residents).
 However, an eTA is not necessary for overland entry via one of the land border crossings with the U.S. or entry by sea.
 Following arrival at a port of entry, admission into Canada is given at the discretion of the Canada Border Services Agency.

-eTA or visa required
+Substitute Visa

-Citizens of Brazil who hold a valid non-immigrant U.S. visa or who have held a Canadian visa in the past 10 years can apply for eTA when arriving by air.
-They may not enter Canada by land or sea unless holding a valid visa.
-Brazilian citizens who do not meet this criteria also must hold a valid Canadian visa.
+Citizens of the following countries who have held a Canadian visa in the past 10 years or who hold a valid non-immigrant U.S. visa may apply for an eTA, instead of a visa, to travel to Canada by air.
+However, a valid Canadian visa is still required for them to travel to Canada by land or sea.

 Most people using a UN refugee travel document to travel to Canada need a visitor visa.

-eTA exemptions
+eTA exemption

-The following persons are exempted from obtaining an eTA:
+The following citizens are exempted from obtaining an eTA: